rfdrake/tel/README.md

 authentication you should let the login be handled by that.
 This script can still provide value without the need to login for you.

+# Optional Dependencies

+You may want to download File::KeePass, Passwd::Keyring::Auto, Passwd::Keyring::Gnome, or Crypt::PWSafe3.
+If any of these are installed they will be used to provide additional features.
+Some setup may be required.
+Please see the [COMMANDS] file for more information.

 # History